Ker102/n8n-workflows-36k/README.md

 ![License](https://img.shields.io/badge/License-MIT-000?style=for-the-badge)

 > 3,831 battle-tested n8n workflows curated from top open-source libraries.
 Everything is trimmed down to ready-to-import JSON exports so you can remix, ship, and scale automations fast.

+## 🤗 Welcome, Operators!
+Whether you build full-stack AI agents, automate product ops, or just love tinkering with n8n, this atlas is for you.
+Clone it, remix it, and share your own packs—we would love to showcase community-built automations here.

+## 💖 Support the Atlas
+Keeping a living automation library online (and refreshing all upstream sources) takes time.
+If these workflows save you cycles, please consider:

+- [**Sponsoring on GitHub**](https://github.com/sponsors/Ker102) to fund future packs and hosting.
+- [**Starring the repository**](https://github.com/Ker102/n8n-ai-automation-workflow-atlas) so more builders discover it.
+- Sharing the repo/link on socials or inside your team’s automation channel.

 ## 📚 What's Inside
 - **6 themed packs** spanning community mega-collections, AI agents, Pinecone RAG starters, Box MCP demos, and more.